 - 1. At the mandatory Meeting, students will receive a packet with the required practicum documentation.
 You may also obtain forms on the web site.
 This packet will include: - a.
-Practicum Contract (must be completed with site supervisor and returned to the Director of Counseling Training BEFORE starting practicum) - b.
-Responsibility Statement for Supervisors (must be completed by primary supervisor and returned to the Director of Counseling Training BEFORE starting practicum.)
-See Appendix 11. - c.
+Practicum Contract (must be completed with site supervisor and returned to the Director of Counseling Training three (3) weeks before the beginning of the term in which they start practicum) - b.
+Responsibility Statement for Supervisors (must be completed by primary supervisor and returned to the Director of Counseling Training three (3) weeks before the beginning of the term in which they start practicum) See Appendix 12. - c.
 Weekly Summary of Hours of Experience (Students may download this form from www.bbs.ca.gov website, and make copies.
-Please see Appendix 12.
+Please see Appendix 13.
 IF YOU MAKE A MISTAKE, DO NOT USE WHITE OUT!
 Simply make a single strike through the error and correct. - d.
-Site Supervisor Counseling Student Evaluation Form should be completed by both the site supervisor and the seminar leader at the end of each term.
+Supervisor Evaluation of Counseling Psychology Student should be completed by both the site supervisor and the seminar leader at the end of each term.
 Students are responsible for ensuring that evaluation forms are submitted to the Director of Counseling Training.
-See Appendix 13. - e.
-Student's Evaluation of Site Supervisor Form (should be completed by the student at the conclusion of the practicum and submitted to the Practicum Training staff).
+See Appendix 14. - e.
+Student Evaluation of Supervisor Form (should be completed by the student at the conclusion of the practicum and submitted to the Practicum Training staff).
 See Appendix 15. - f.
-Final Student Evaluation of Placement Form (Must be completed and returned to the Director of Counseling Training at the conclusion of the practicum) Appendix 16. - g.
-Consent for Audio/Video Form (Sites may have their own form, a sample form is included as appendix 7, and the text book also has examples of forms.) - h.
-Liability Insurance Request Form (This is in case the site needs a copy of the liability insurance policy).
-The site fills this out and sends it directly to the insurance company - 2.
+Student Evaluation of Placement Form (Must be completed and returned to the Director of Counseling Training at the conclusion of the practicum) Appendix 16. - g.
+Consent for Audio/Videotaping Form (Sites may have their own form, a sample form is included as Appendix 8.) - h.
+Professional Liability Insurance Certificate Request Form (This is in case the site needs a copy of the liability insurance policy).
+The student or the site fills this out and sends it directly to the insurance company Appendix IV. - 2.
 A minimum of 500 hours are required to complete the Counseling Psychology Practicum requirement.
-Thus the minimum number of hours to complete per term is as follows: - a.
-Practicum I (15 week term) 175 hours - b.
-Practicum II (15 week term) 175 hours - c.
-Practicum III (15 week term) 150 hours - 3.
-A student who is 25 hours (or less) deficient in practicum hours at the end of a practicum term will be required to make up the time during the following term. - 4.
-A student who is between 26 and 75 practicum hours deficient will receive a grade of "progress" until the student has made up and submitted documentation of the required number of hours.
-Incompletes must be completed within the following semester.
+Thus the minimum number of cumulative hours to complete per term is as follows: - a.
+Practicum I (15 week term) 150 total hours/ 50 direct hours - b.
+Practicum II (15 week term) 325 total hours/100 direct hours - c.
+Practicum III (15 week term) 500 total hours/ 150 direct hours - 3.
+Grades in Practicum are based on three criteria: - 1.
+Number hours earned per term. - 2.
+Participation in Practicum Seminar. - 3.
+Evaluation by Practicum Site Supervisor.